keshav1sharma/Whatsapp_Analyzer/README.md

 1. Clone the repository to your local machine.

-2. Install Python 3 if you haven't already.
+2. Install Python 3 or C++ if you haven't already.

 3. Extract the chat log file from WhatsApp as a text file.